4paradigm/OpenMLDB/docs/en/built_in_function_develop_guide.md

 This article is a hands-on guide for built-in scalar function development in OpenMLDB.
 We will not dive into aggregate function development in detail.
 We truly welcome developers who want to join our community and help extend our functions.

-## 2. Develop Built-in SQL Function
+## 2. Develop a Built-In SQL Function

 In this section, we are going to introduce the basic steps to implement and register an SQL built-in function.
 Basically, built-in SQL function developement involves the following steps: